ludicast/ice/README.markdown

 ## Routes

-Assuming that all your cubes are models that you are exposing to your app, we add to your Eco templates routing helpers for every class inheriting from BaseCube.
+Assuming that all your cubes are models that you are exposing to your app, we add to Ice routing helpers for every class inheriting from BaseCube.
 Therefore, if you have a cube class named `NoteCube`, you will have the following helper methods available:

     newNotePath
     notesPath